Dr Grace O’Malley, B.A., M.Psych.Sc., D.Psych.Sc., Clinical Psychologist

 Professional Interests & Expertise: While I adopt a lifespan approach and work with most psychological concerns, I have particular expertise in bipolar disorders.
 My background in developmental delays and early intervention has also enabled me to work with parents and children with social, emotional and behavioural difficulties.
 Please note that I do not prescribe medication, for this you should speak to your general practitioner (Hausarzt) or contact a psychiatrist.

-2017 - Present: Part-time Research Associate at the Medical School Brandenburg, Theodor Fontane, part-time private practice (Jan ‘19).
+2017 - Present: Part-time Academic Associate at the Medical School Brandenburg, Theodor Fontane, part-time private practice (Jan ‘19).

 2016 - 2017: Clinical Psychologist, Brothers of Charity Services, Ireland

 2013 - 2016: Clinical Psychologist in Training on placement in various clinical settings in Ireland and Germany; e.g., Psychiatrische Institutsambulanz, Charité Universitätsmedizin, Berlin; Cluain Mhuire Community Adult Mental Health Services, Dublin; St. John of God’s Hospital, Stillorgan, Dublin; Brothers of Charity Services for adults with intellectual disabilities and children with developmental delays (Early Intervention); Health Service Executive Dublin North City and County Child & Adolescent Mental Health Service (CAMHS); North Cork Child and Family Primary Care Psychology, Cork, Ireland

 2012 - 2013: Assistant Psychologist in Psycho-Oncology Department, St. Vincent’s University Hospital, Dublin, Ireland